 As a result, some days they would find themselves fishing in Kamchatka, alone on a channel, for 1-2 hours.
 One of Mike’s highlights was catching his first-ever fish on a mouse pattern while dry fishing.
 Graye’s highlight was his largest catch of the trip: a 30” long (20” in circumference) Rainbow Trout, apparently not unusual in those parts.

 Although Bighorn Sheep, deer, and moose can be seen in Kamchatka, the real treasure is the brown bear that seem as plentiful as the fish.
 One afternoon, Mike and Graye trekked down to a 10 ft high platform on the river that was made from local trees and branches – specifically designed for bear-watching.
-On the way down, they found themselves 30 yards away from a bear her two cubs and slowly backed away, armed only with some pepper spray in the Pod of Mike’s Paxis Twin Lakes pack.
+On the way down, they found themselves 30 yards away from a bear her two cubs and slowly backed away, armed only with some pepper spray in the Pod of Mike’s Paxis Twin Lakes backpack.

 From the platform, 20+ brown bear could be seen on the river catching and eating fish.
 At one point they had to wait for a bear to finish its meal as it had camped out under the ladder to the platform.
 A special breed of bear dog protects the camp at night and will bark and nip at bear if they come too close.

 And speaking of the Paxis Twin Lakes…let’s just say it turned heads.
 Mike was stopped numerous times in six different airports to demonstrate Paxis’ innovative swing.
-Travelers watched him retrieve his travel documents from his Paxis pack and offered cash to buy it right off his back!
+Travelers watched him retrieve his travel documents from his Paxis backpack and offered cash to buy it right off his back!
 On the first day at fish camp he met two men (sponsored by a backpack company we won’t mention) who saw him swing his Pod to the front to change out a fly…and they went crazy!
 Both men ended up borrowing his Paxis for a day (don’t worry, guys…we won’t tell on you).

 If you desire spa-like amenities, fishing in Kamchatka may not be your cup of tea.
 While your main mode of transportation will be a helicopter, the aircraft are older and consist of antique-looking navigation devices, although mechanics run daily checks and are onboard during most flights changing gear in and out.
 That being said, the pilots will happily take you to multiple fishing spots throughout the day and will even drop off your lunch.